Program Policies & Handbook

 CWD Important Policies & Handbook

-Monroe 2-Orleans BOCES Center for Workforce Development has standard requirements for admission into Career & Technical training programs.
+Monroe 2-Orleans BOCES Center for Workforce Development has standard requirements for admission into Career Training programs.
 Applicants must meet or exceed the requirements for each program to be recommended for standard admission.
-Those who do not meet the standard admission requirement may be considered for alternate pathways, such as supported dual enrollment.
+Those who do not meet the standard admission requirement may be considered for alternate pathways, such as dual enrollment.
 All requirements are subject to Director adjustment.

 Standard Admissions